bendoan-db/databricks_genai_hackathon/README.md

 # databricks_genai_hackathon

+# Overview

+This repository provides a complete example implementing a RAG agent on Databricks.
+It uses the databricks agent framework, the Langchain/Langgraph integration as well as Vector Search and Unitiy Catalog integrations.
+The examples are based on small datasets including prepared text chunks from publicly available SEC filings, mock structured data for a few included companies.
+It also includes an evaluation dataset with question/answer pairs from the financebench repository.

+The agents are deployed on Databrick Model serving and are monitored with Databrick model monitoring.

 # Cluster Config

 On Databricks use a serverless cluster or a standard cluster with runtime 15.4 LTS or higher.
 A Machine Learning Runtime is not recommended.